Sukhoi Su-47: Maneuverability

-Wings

-The forward-swept midwing gives the Su-47 its unconventional appearance.
-A substantial part of the lift generated by the forward-swept wing occurs at the inner portion of the wingspan.
-This inboard lift is not restricted by wingtip stall and the lift-induced wingtip vortex generation is thus reduced.
-The ailerons—the wing's control surfaces—remain effective at the highest angles of attack, and controllability of the aircraft is retained even in the event of airflow separating from the remainder of the wings' surface.
+The forward-swept wings give the Su-47 an unconventional appearance.
+The inner portion of the wing generates a substantial part of the lift.
+This lift is not restricted by wingtip stall, and the lift-induced wingtip vortex generation is thus reduced.
+The aileron remain effective at the highest angles of attack, and controllability of the aircraft is retained even in the event of airflow separating from the remainder of the wings' surface.

-A downside of such a forward-swept wing design is that it geometrically produces wing twisting as it bends under load, resulting in greater stress on the wing than for a similar straight or aft-swept wing.
+A disadvantage of such a forward-swept wing design is that it twists when under load, resulting in greater stress on the wing than occurs with a similar straight or aft-swept wing.
 This requires the wing be designed to twist as it bends—opposite to the geometric twisting.
-This is done by the use of composites wing skins laid-up to twist.
-The plane was initially limited to Mach 1.6.
-Because the forward sweep was primarily beneficial at transonic speed while losing out to aft-swept wing at supersonic speed, it was not further pursued.
+This is done by the use of composite wing skins laid-up to twist.
+The aircraft was initially limited to Mach 1.6.
+Because the forward sweep was primarily beneficial at transonic speed while losing out to aft-swept wing at supersonic speed, it was not pursued further.

 Thrust vectoring

-The thrust vectoring (with PFU engine modification) of ±20° at 30°/second in pitch and yaw will greatly support the agility gained by other aspects of the design.
+The thrust vectoring (with PFU engine modification) of ±20° at 30°/second in pitch and yaw was intended to support the agility gained by other aspects of the design.

+Stealth

+According to some sources, the Su-47 was treated with radar absorbent material (RAM) in order to reduce its radar signature.
+However, the airframe itself has no specific features characteristic of true stealth aircraft that would more significantly reduce its radar cross-section.